jeromeetienne/threex.oimo/README.md

 threex.oimo
 ===========

-threex.oimo is a [threex](http://jeromeetienne.github.io/threex/) extension for three.js which provides a realistic physics easy to include in your own games.
+threex.oimo is a [threex game extension for three.js](http://jeromeetienne.github.io/threex/).
+It provide a realistic physics easy to include in your own games.
+So you can take object in your game and make them fall as if it was the real world!
+You can code a [pool game](http://en.wikipedia.org/wiki/Pool_\(cue_sports\)) in a day!
+You make rocks falls from the sky in a realistic fasion!
+Sky is the limit!
-It is a bunch of helpers for [oimo.js](https://github.com/lo-th/Oimo.js) physics library.
+It is a warper over the excelent library [oimo.js](https://github.com/lo-th/Oimo.js) physics library. [lo-th](https://plus.google.com/114170447432405103307/posts), the author does [a lot of crazy things](http://3dflashlo.wordpress.com/)!
+Be sure to check it out!

 Show Don't Tell
 ===============